-|Credit Card||Possible lawsuit and wage garnishment
+|Possible lawsuit and wage garnishment

 |Secured Personal or Business Loan

 |Unsecured Personal or Business Loan

 Other Types of Loans

-For personal loans and business loans, the consequences of default vary depending on whether the loan is secured or unsecured.
-With business loans, defaulting can often times have a negative impact on the business owner's credit score if the loan was backed by a personal guarantee backed the loan.
+For personal and business loans, the consequences of default can vary depending on whether the loan is secured or unsecured.
+With business loans, defaulting will likely have a negative impact on the business owner's credit score if a personal guarantee backed the loan.

-- For unsecured business loans, lenders can litigate to receive a lien against a company's earnings
+- For unsecured business loans: Lenders can litigate to receive a lien against a company's earnings.

-For student loans, there are specific programs like loan consolidation and loan rehabilitation that are designed to get student loan debtors out of default.
-Rehabilitating a student loan allows borrowers to make a monthly payment that is equal to 15% of their monthly income.
-To qualify, borrowers must first make nine consecutive payments.
+For student loans, specific programs like loan consolidation and loan rehabilitation are designed to get you out of default.
+Rehabilitating a student loan allows borrowers to make a monthly payment equal to 15% of their monthly disposable income.
+To qualify for this, however, borrowers must first make nine consecutive payments.